yusha-g/E-Learning-Courses-DB-and-API/README.md

 2. Cannot add new Course if a course with the same course_name and instructor_id exists.
 3. Students are waitlisted in a courses if free_seats ≤ 0
    If course has already started, the student is automatically rejected.
+   When a student is accepted into a course, the free_seats in that course is decreased by 1.
 4. Only instructors teaching the course can insert comments to their corresponding leads.

 ## 2.2.
 API Endpoints